How Much Does It Cost To Paint A Car A Different Color?

 For a professional job, which would be highly recommended, you’ll new a spare few thousand dollars in your bank account.

-A careful, professional paint job is likely to cost anywhere from $2,000 to $5,000.
+A precise, professional paint job is likely to cost anywhere from $2,000 to $5,000.

 If a company is offering a respray for a low price, ask yourself how they’re able to do that.
 Remember, the paint alone could cost up to $1,000, and even though trades will get it for less, they’ll still be charging labor rates.
-Does it seem reasonable and legitimate?
+Does it seem plausible and legitimate?

 What Factors Affect The Cost To Paint A Car A New Colour?